-The first week of the clinical teaching assignment will be spent observing the classroom environment, instructional techniques, interpersonal communication and relationships between the mentor teacher and students.
+The first week of the clinical teaching assignment for teacher certification in Texas will be spent observing the classroom environment, instructional techniques, interpersonal communication and relationships between the mentor teacher and students.
 It is encouraged to take notes during this week so you can ask the mentor teacher questions regarding his/her interactions with curriculum/students.
 Interacting with and getting to know the names of the students will help build a relationship as your observing evolves into a classroom instructor role towards the end of the clinical teaching assignment.

 During the 2nd and 3rd week of the clinical teaching assignment, the clinical teacher should be focused on interacting with students.
 Some of these interactions may include:

 The main goal at this point is to cooperate with the mentor teacher so the gradual change of roles in the classroom will go smoothly.
 One way to engage the students during the transition is to co-teach a lesson to the class.

 The mentor teacher will begin sharing responsibility for planning and teaching a selected lesson during class sessions.
 The mentor teacher will allow this process to happen in a number ways: